open-energy-transition/open-tyndp/README.md

     git clone https://github.com/open-energy-transition/open-tyndp

-You need [mamba](https://mamba.readthedocs.io/en/latest/) to run the analysis.
+You need a package manager like [mamba](https://mamba.readthedocs.io/en/latest/) to run the analysis.
 Users may also prefer to use [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) or [conda](https://docs.conda.io/projects/conda/en/latest/index.html).
-Using `mamba`, you can create an environment from within you can run it:
+Using `mamba`, you can create an environment for `<your-os>` from within you can run it:

-    mamba env create -f environment.yaml
+    mamba env create -n open-tyndp -f envs/<your-os>.lock.yaml

 Activate the newly created `open-tydnp` environment: